haxiomic/gluon/README.md

 <img src="https://user-images.githubusercontent.com/3742992/64806667-8fb9ce00-d58b-11e9-9f4a-bf82f83eeba9.png" />

-- Haxe OpenGL interface, enabling unified OpenGL API for haxe targets (currently js and hxcpp)
-- Abstracts only (so no runtime overhead)
+- Unified WebGL implementation for hxcpp with improved typing
-- Abstract enums are used to improve OpenGL API typing, for example:
+- Abstract enums are used to type constants, for example:
 	`enable(cap:GLenum)`
 	becomes
 	`enable(cap:Capability)`
 	and the compiler can autocomplete valid constants.

 	Which means fewer trips to the OpenGL specification :)
-- A TypedArray implementation designed for parity with JavaScript's TypedArrays
+- Includes a TypedArray implementation designed for parity with JavaScript's TypedArrays
 - GPU resources are freed with garbage collection however best practice is to still do this manually with the gl.delete* methods because both hxcpp and browser garbage collectors [cannot properly estimate memory pressure of GPU objects](https://stackoverflow.com/a/31250301/4038621)

 ### Project State